Marvel Contest of Champions Accessibility Report

 Similar Games With More Accessibility Features for Getting Started

 If you want to play Marvel Contest of Champions, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Marvel Contest of Champions has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Marvel Contest of Champions which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.